THOMASELOVE/500-classes-2024/class08/README.md

 # Next Time

 - Remember no class next week.
-Our next class is 2024-03-21 at 9 AM.
+Our next class (Class 09) is 2024-03-21 at 9 AM.
 - Rosenbaum, Chapter 8 (Replication, Resolution and Evidence Factors)
 - Brief Discussion of Lab 4
 - First Three OSIA presentations (see below)